 ii) Health systems integration and health policy reform in the Global South

-Sabine Franklin (3rd year): The 2014 Ebola Epidemic in West Africa and The Role of Traditional Institutions in Managing the Crisis
+Sabine Franklin (completed): The 2014 Ebola Epidemic in West Africa and The Role of Traditional Institutions in Managing the Crisis

 Jiandan Li (1st year): Chinese FDI in Europe, What Impact on Trade and Labour Markets?
 A case study of the Piraeus Port acquisition in Greece

 Lady Asafu-Adjaye (September 2020): Informality and Social Policy in Ghana

 Olga Artsiuk (1st year): The role of International Trade in Services in sustainable development and growth.

 'Development Economics and Policy' (MSc and MA in International Development Management)

 Other teaching duties on a number of economics and development modules, at both postgraduate and undergraduate level.